p1nkun1c0rns/awesomeness/README.md

 - [GitHub-CodeOwners](https://help.github.com/en/articles/about-code-owners) - You can use a CODEOWNERS file to define individuals or teams that are responsible for code in a repository.
 - [VSCodium](https://vscodium.com/) - Free/Libre Open Source Software Binaries of VSCode.
-- [flipt.dev](https://flipt.dev) - A feature flag solution that runs in your existing infrastructure.
 - [Stein](https://github.com/SteinHQ/Stein) - Ship fast and manage your data with ease.
 Connect to Google Sheets.
 - [gatling.io](https://gatling.io/) - The best developer tool to load test your web applications.
 - [httpie](https://httpie.org/) - Is a command line HTTP client with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, plugins, and more.